Learn about America’s Founding Story!

 DUXBURY 2020, INC., DUXBURY RURAL & HISTORICAL SOCIETY, AND THE ALDEN KINDRED OF AMERICA

-To commemorate the Mayflower arrival and Plymouth 400 – you are invited to order an advance copy of “Duxbury: Our Pilgrim Story – a 2020 Perspective”.
+To commemorate the Mayflower arrival and Plymouth 400 – you are invited to order a copy of “Duxbury: Our Pilgrim Story – a 2020 Perspective”.

 Published by Duxbury 2020, Inc., Duxbury Rural & Historical Society, and the Alden Kindred of America this collection of essays is about early leaders and Mayflower passengers who settled “Across the Bay” in Duxbury.